Skip to content

 Bold p***o on the euro note?

 There has been another interesting cultural twist to the 'Europe debate'.
 Someone has called out that it watermark of the new series of euro banknotes will include a picture of 'the rape of Europe' by the Greek supreme god Zeus.
-The anti-Europe and anti-Greeks in the various timelines need no more to frame the banking mafia's conspiracy against European citizens.
+The anti-Europe and anti-Greeks in the various timelines need no more to frame the banking mafia's plot against the European citizen.

 Eric de Vroedt: 'Eventually reached Obama too'

 Winning two awards in one weekend, that doesn't often happen to a person, not even in the award-winning art world.
-Eric de Vroedt is a theatre-maker and writer to whom it has thus happened.
+Eric de Vroedt is a theatre-maker and writer who did happen to one.
 Entering his final season 'MightySociety' he got the Amsterdam Prize (35,000 euros) and the Prize of Criticism (a statuette), determined by a jury of newspaper reviewers.

 'Windfall cuts': bricks saved, people sacrificed